tauri-apps/wry/LINUX.md

 | `CookieAcceptPolicy::Always` | Accept all cookies (WebKit default) |
 | `CookieAcceptPolicy::Never` | Reject all cookies |
 | `CookieAcceptPolicy::NoThirdParty` | Accept only first-party cookies |

+#### Cookie API — blocking behaviour on Linux

+`WebView::cookies()`, `WebView::cookies_for_url()`, `WebView::set_cookie()`, and
+`WebView::delete_cookie()` use `glib::MainContext::block_on` to drive the async WebKit cookie operation to completion.
+This is the same mechanism GTK uses for modal dialogs — a nested `GMainLoop` is started on the current main context and runs until the future resolves, then exits cleanly.

+- **They block the calling thread** until the WebKit network process responds.
+For typical cookie operations this is imperceptible.
+- **They must be called from the GLib main-context thread** (i.e. the UI / main thread).
+  Calling them from a thread that does not own the default main context will panic.
+- **Calling them from inside a GLib callback is safe** — `block_on` starts a nested event loop, so other GLib sources (UI events, IPC, timers) continue to be dispatched while waiting.
+This is identical to how GTK modal dialogs behave.

+If you need cookie access from a background thread, dispatch the call to the main thread using `glib::MainContext::default().spawn()` and receive the result via a channel.

 ---